dc35956/gk7102-hack/README.md

 * Download the hack
 * Copy contents of folder ```sdcard``` to the main directory of a vfat/fat32 formatted microSD card
 * Change options in ```config.txt```
-* Insert microSD card into camera and boot
+* Insert microSD card into camera and reboot the device
 * Enjoy

 ## Security

+The security of these devices is terrible.
+* DO NOT expose these cameras to the internet.
+* config.txt is used to decide what servers to run.
+* This hack is blocking the communication with the cloud providers /media/hack/etc/hosts.
+* Some cameras are trying to talk with 30.108.91.227
+* tcpdump binary is included with this hack on /media/hack/bin/tcpdump
+* DO NOT expose these cameras to the internet.

 ## Instructions

 ### How to check version

-* If you have already configured the camera with the cloud app there should be some info within the app showing firmware version.
 * Using an onvif tool/app like Onvifer (Android) should give firmware version.
 * You should also be able to find the firmware version by logging in via telnet and excuting the command
+* If you have already configured the camera with the cloud app there should be some info within the app showing firmware version.
 ```
 ls /tmp | grep -F 3. or ls /tmp | head -1
 ```